sunflowerdeath/aardvark-old/core/docs/event-system.md

 # Event system

-Application object dipatches events from windows to corresponding documents.

-Then document determines which elements should handle this event and call their handlers.
+Document receives pointer events from the window.

-First, it performs hit testing - detecting which elements are positioned under pointer.
+First, it determines which elements are positioned under the pointer.
-Then it iterates through stack of hit elements from top to bottom, and
+Then it iterates through these elements from top to bottom and calls their event handlers.

-Hit test modes:

-- `PassThrough`
+When iterating, it takes into account elements hit test mode.
+It can be one of the following:

-  After element handles event, it passes it to the element that is behind.
+- `PassThrough` - After element handles event, it passes it to the element that is behind.

-- `PassToParent`

-  Passes event to the parent element (or any further ancestor) behind this element.
-This is default mode.
+- `PassToParent` - Passes event to the parent element (or any further ancestor) that is behind this element.

-- `Absorb`

-  Does not pass event after handling.
+- `Absorb` - Does not pass event after handling.

-- `Capture`

-  Makes this element handle events exclusively and even when it is no longer hit by pointer.
-Element continues to handle event until it stops capturing or is removed from the document.